endymion/ryanalynporter-com/source/_posts/2013-01-27-super-minimal.markdown

 {% endcodeblock %}

 Don't like iframes?
 Yeah, I don't either.
 No problem, just add the script code directly to your site's page, and change the target in the ```$('body').append...``` to put the banner where you want it in your page.

+### Requires no server-side code

+The whole point of this system is to eliminate 100% of the server-side code for serving ads.
+That eliminates any possible security risks associated with an ad management system.
+And it also means that you can use it with PHP or Rails or .Net or Dart or any web framework of any kind.
+Including no web framework, like this Octopress web site, which is hosted on Amazon S3, and doesn't use any server-side web framework at all.